The Lion King:

 The Lion King V: Man Comes to the Pride Lands (book)

-Morning light rose beyond the horizon and Asante had to shield his eyes.
+Morning light broke over the horizon and Asante had to shield his eyes.
 He stood by his mother and older siblings as his father Simba walked up the platform that jutted out from the base of the mountainous kopje.
-Standing proudly on the throne, the Lion King surveyed the approaching beasts that had arrived to pay homage to the royal family's newborns.
+Standing proudly on the throne, the Lion King surveyed the citizens who'd come to pay homage to the royal family's newborns.
 Once Simba was satisfied that the entire kingdom had arrived, he looked over his shoulder and gave the royal advisor a nod.

 Rafiki carried a pair of week-old cubs in his arms, born only days apart.
 Their eyes had only just recently opened and they blinked in confusion as they were brought up to the edge of the throne.
 One cub was a light brown male with golden-brown eyes and the other was a white furred female with bi-colored eyes, one blue and one green.
-One would need to look very closely at their eyes to see the color because most of their irises were veiled in dilated pupils, their newborn eyes unaccustomed to the light.
-The old primate took a deep breath, already fatigued without his walking stick.
+Their newborn eyes were fully dilated, unaccustomed to the light.
+Rafiki took a deep breath, already fatigued without his walking stick.
 It was only a year ago that he had presented Asante to the kingdom.
 On that day, Rafiki was able to hold Asante up in the air so all the creatures could see but now the aging monkey could only turn the new cubs slightly in his arms.

-A congratulatory cheer spread among the Pride Land citizens upon receiving the modest glance at the cubs.
+A congratulatory cheer spread among the Pride Land citizens upon receiving the modest glimpse of the cubs.

-Asante heard a soft clicking and looked down at his brother's foot.
-Kopa was tapping his claws impatiently, a look of anxiety on his face.
+Asante heard a soft clicking and looked down at his brother's paw.
+Kopa was tapping his claws anxiously.

 "Dear?"
 Vitani said, nuzzling Kopa's cheek.
 "Are you all right?
 You look nervous."